Introduction to Human Resources

 Change of Address

-In compliance with the Americans With Disabilities Act, the University will not discriminate in their employment practices against any qualified individuals with disabilities on the basis of their disabilities and will make reasonable accommodations as needed.
-In the student services section, we will also discuss accommodations for students
+In compliance with the ADA, the University will not discriminate in its employment practices against any qualified individuals with disabilities on the basis of their disabilities and will make reasonable accommodations where appropriate based on essential functions of the job, business necessity, and cost of the accommodation.
+This Disability and Accommodation Policy will be enforced in association with the University’s Equal Employment Opportunity Policy.

 - Ethics Policy